 This state is characterized by the regeneration or regrowth of a pre-existing forest stand following a major, stand-replacing disturbance.
-Scale of the disturbance is at the stand level and is greater than one acre in size (Johnson et al., 2009).
+Scale of the disturbance is at the stand level, which is considered to be greater than one acre (per Johnson et al., 2009).
 Potential types of disturbances include catastrophic windstorms, wildfire, silvicultural clearcuts, and particularly destructive ice storms.
-The resulting, even-aged stand (or single-cohort) is set on a new course of development, which is highly dependent upon several critical factors including: the composition and structure of the stand prior to the disturbance; the degree or intensity of the disturbance; size and configuration of the disturbance may dictate, in large part, future composition of the regenerating stand.
+The resulting, even-aged stand (or single-cohort) is set on a new course of development, which is highly dependent upon several critical factors including: the composition and structure of the stand prior to the disturbance; the degree or intensity of the disturbance; size and configuration of the disturbed area; and distance to seed sources.
+Composition and condition of the forest stand prior to a major disturbance may dictate, in large part, future composition of the regenerating stand.
 Although colonization by new species is expected soon after the disturbance, many of the pre-existing overstory components are anticipated to occupy position in the new, developing stand - their presence arising mainly from stump or root sprouts, advance regeneration, and germination from the seed bank (Oliver and Larson, 1990).